-The highly advanced F-15SG is the latest combat aircraft based on the F-15E Strike Eagle.
+The advanced F-15SG is based upon the F-15E Strike Eagle.
 It was selected by the Republic of Singapore to replace its A-4SU Skyhawk attack aircraft in late 2005.
 The development and production contract was awarded to Boeing in December 2005 which included 12 firm aircraft with an option for eight additional fighter jets to be executed at a later date.
 F-15SG deliveries to the Republic of Singapore Air Force (RoSAF) were scheduled to take place in 2008 and 2009.
 The first flight took place on September 16, 2008 and the aircraft RoSAF declared the aircraft operational in April 2010.
 In October 2007, Singapore ordered a further 12 aircraft with deliveries due to complete in 2012.
 In October 2010, Saudi Arabia ordered 84 new build F-15SA, a version of the F-15SG, and 68 upgraded F-15E/S aircraft to the SA standard.
 The first F-15SA aircraft are due to enter service by 2015.

 F-15 Eagle Orders